carbon-language/carbon-lang/docs/design/generics/overview.md

     or tuple.
 -   A "newtype" mechanism called "adapting types" is provided to create new types that are compatible with existing types but with different interface implementations.
-This can be used to add or replace implementations, or define implementations for reuse.
+This could be used to add or replace implementations, or define implementations for reuse.
 -   Associated types and interface parameters will be provided to allow function signatures to vary with the implementing type.
 The biggest difference